Inspire and educate your team with these Black History Month quotes for work in 2023.

 Create a Slack Channel

-Create a #blackhistorymonth Slack channel to inspire connection, dialogue, and insight.
+Create a #blackhistorymonth Slack channel to inspire connection, dialogue, and insight on your team.
 Here, you can share quotes along with miscellaneous Black History Month trivia or milestones.
-Furthermore, a Slack channel is a great place to get everyone involved in the conversation, sharing their own ideas and reactions.
+Additionally, a Slack channel is a great place to involve everyone in the conversation so they can share their own ideas and reactions.

 Start Team Meetings with a Quote